GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

     --role="roles/run.invoker"
 ```

-### Domain-Wide Delegation
+### Assigning Group Administrator Role to Service Account
-To properly allow read-access of an organization's IAM group members (i.e. which IAM users belong within a specific IAM group) within the service, we need to enable [Domain-Wide Delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) for the service account created above.
+To properly allow read-access of an organization's IAM group members (i.e. which IAM users belong within a specific IAM group) within the service, we need to assign the Google Workspace Group Administrator Role to the service account created above.
 This will allow the service account to properly call the [List Members Discovery API](https://developers.google.com/admin-sdk/directory/reference/rest/v1/members/list) to keep track of the IAM members being managed through this service.
-Enable Domain-Wide Delegation for the [service account](https://console.developers.google.com/iam-admin/serviceaccounts) created above by following the steps found here, [Enable Domain-Wide Delegation for Service Account](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) starting at "**To enable Google Workspace domain-wide delegation...**" and continue until "**Step 6: Authorize**".

-When prompted for OAuth Scopes, give the following scope, **`https://www.googleapis.com/auth/admin.directory.group.member.readonly`** to allow strictly read-only access of IAM group members.

-**Note:** An Admin user will be needed for enabling Domain-Wide Delegation for the service account. **Keep track of the email address** for the admin user who granted the access, it will be needed during a configuration step later on.
+To assign the Group Administator Role to the service account follow these four quick steps. ([How to Assign Group Administrator Role](https://cloud.google.com/identity/docs/how-to/setup#auth-no-dwd))

 ### Configuring Cloud SQL Instances
 This service requires Cloud SQL instances to be already created and to have the `cloudsql_iam_authentication` flag turned **On**. [(See how to enable flag here.)](https://cloud.google.com/sql/docs/mysql/create-edit-iam-instances)